Notice: This page requires JavaScript to function properly.

 ALTER and INSERT Operations

-But let's imagine a situation where we need to add a column to an existing table.
-It would be quite foolish to delete the table (especially if it already contains some data) and then create a new table, filling it again with data.
+Let's imagine a situation where we need to add a column to an existing table.
+It wouldn't be right to delete the table (especially if it already contains some data) and then create a new table, filling it again with data.

 Therefore, in this chapter, we will look at the ALTER operation.